How Do We Measure Current

 The various ammeter types operate on different principles, but all ultimately rely on the effects of electric current.
 Let's delve a bit deeper into the underlying science:

-2. Hall Effect: Some digital multimeters utilize the Hall effect, which describes the voltage generated across a conductor when a magnetic field is applied perpendicular to the direction of current flow.
+2. Hall Effect: Some digital multimeters use the Hall effect, which describes the voltage generated across a conductor when a magnetic field is applied perpendicular to the direction of current flow.
 The magnitude of this Hall voltage is proportional to the current, allowing for precise measurement.

-4. Current Transformers (CTs): Clamp meters utilize CTs.
+4. Current Transformers (CTs): Clamp meters apply CTs.
 A CT works by inducing a current in a secondary winding proportional to the current flowing in the primary conductor (the wire the CT is clamped around).
 This secondary current is then measured by the clamp meter's electronics, providing a safe and non-invasive method of current measurement.

 Frequently Asked Questions (FAQ)